-Voltage Adjust (Optional): Rheostat providing approximately plus or minus five percent adjustment of the rated output voltage.
+Voltage Adjusting Rheostat (Optional): Provides approximately plus or minus five percent adjustment of the rated output voltage.

 Upper and Lower Scale Indicator Lamps (Optional): Indicates which scale to use on the AC voltmeter and ammeter.

 Phase Selector Switch (Optional): Selects phases of generator output to be measured by AC voltmeter and AC ammeter.